Port Elizabeth Eastern Cape, South Africa Travel Guide

 Approach interactions with locals with an open mind, politeness, and curiosity.
 Learning a few basic phrases in isiXhosa is a small gesture that produces a positive impression.

-Witness Southern Right Whales in their natural habitat at this time.
+Witness Southern Right Whales in the wild at this time.

 This season draws many visitors for its unique marine attractions.